CreadDiscans/ServiceDesigner/TUTORIAL.md

 ![DeletingComponents](./asset/img/deletingComponents.gif)

 > * Right-click and click _delete_ whatever you want, like other functions.
-> * Just in case, let's imagine the situation that you deleteed some group or component.
+> * Just in case, let's imagine the situation that you deleted some group or component.
 > * _However_ it was accident, not you really wanted.
 > * Don't be panic already!
 Please open your file again, before you save it.
 > * Then you can check there will be a group or component which you deleted before reopening it.